 Don’t forget about your local library.
 Many libraries offer free ongoing test prep courses.
 For students who benefit from interaction with a teacher, this can be a great option.

 And of course, “there’s an app for that.”
 There are many SAT and ACT apps for smart phones.
 Khan Academy’s practice apps are highly rated, and are available for free on both Google Play and the App Store.
-The Ready4SAT app also customizes its lessons and offers videos and flashcards; it’s a free download on Google Play and the App Store, but a premium account costs $19.99.
+The Ready4SAT app also customizes its lessons and offers videos and flashcards; it’s a free download on Google Play and the App Store.

 IntelliVocab from Faqden Labs offers practice with vocabulary, but with a twist.
 Developed by students at MIT, it uses a learning algorithm to figure out the kind of words a student needs practice with, making practice time more efficient.
 There’s a free version and a deluxe version for 99 cents.
 It’s available on iPhone, iPad and Android.